Weather Updates

 How do I make a complaint?

-The appropriate form must to be completed (Refer Rule 2.20) and lodged together with ALL supporting documentation/evidence.
 Evidence is a crucial element of any case file.
 Any investigation relies solely upon facts and evidence in determining whether or not a Respondent has prima facie a case to answer.

 To minimise the risk of error, it is important to ensure all current evidence supporting the allegations is lodged in one submission, at the time of complaint.
-Further opportunities will be provided to lodge material should a case be referred to Investigations.
+Further opportunities may be provided to lodge material should a case be referred to Investigations.

 What happens once I lodge a complaint?

-Case to Answer
+If there is a Case to Answer

 • The complaint fee, if applicable, will be refunded once prima facie, a case to answer, has been proven.
 Reimbursement made by direct bank deposit takes approximately 2-3 weeks.
 Cheque reimbursement takes up to 4 weeks;